Why do I have to have anti-virus protection?

 I just got a new computer and now I find that I have a virus.
 What happened?

 A new computer may have been on the shelf for many months prior to your receiving delivery of it.
-It’s likely that the first time you plug it in and connect to the web, you’ll be infected.
-With Windows machines, you also need to regularly update the operating system.
+It is possible that the first time you plug it in and connect to the web that you could be infected.
+With Windows machines, you also need to regularly update the operating system to make sure your system is secure and adequately protected.

 The computer I bought 6 months ago had an anti-virus program but I still got infected.
 Why?